 User passwords are always challenging.
-From a security perspective complex and difficult passwords are preferred, users want their passwords easy to remember.
+From a security perspective, complex and difficult passwords are preferred.
+But users want their passwords to be easy to remember.
 Active Directory does not offer much options here, but Azure AD does offer a password protection service.

 In late 2019 the password protection service became available for on-premises Active Directory as well.
 The password policies in Azure AD are retrieved by the proxy agents and cached on the Domain Controllers where they are applied.
-This way users can no longer use too easy to guess passwords.
+This way users can no longer create passwords that are too easy to guess.